German foreign minister threatens Russia with sanctions over Berlin contract killing | DW | 18.06.2020

 German prosecutors have charged a Russian national with the suspected contract killing of a Georgian citizen in Berlin last year.
 Heiko Maas said the government "reserves the right to take further action."

 The minister characterized the situation as an "extremely serious matter" and said it was "indispensable" that it now be cleared up in court.
-He said the Russian ambassador had been "invited" to the foreign ministry for a meeting on Thursday.
+He said the Russian ambassador had again been invited to the foreign ministry for a meeting.

 Multiple assassination attempts